 - Honing: Use a fixed grinding machine to finish the inner diameter.
 It is considered a cold process because no heat is generated during this operation.
 The improvement of surface finish is accompanied by the improvement of micro-profile accuracy.

-- Micro-finishing/super-finishing: Use a fixed grinder to finish the outer diameter and surface.
+- Micromachining: Use a fixed grinder to finish the outer diameter and surface.
 It is considered a kind of cold working, and it also improves the accuracy of micro-profiles.

 - Polishing: Finishing of external features with loose abrasives.
 Brushing and vibration polishing are examples of polishing processes.

-Both super finishing and polishing are used to form a fine surface on the outer diameter.
+Both micromachining and polishing are used to form a fine surface on the outer diameter.
 Polishing is a more flexible process because you can use brushes, abrasives, or vibration processes like tumbling.
 Rolling makes it possible to polish multiple parts at once.
 In contrast, super-finishing uses fixed abrasives to impart a finish and only completes one part at a time.
-Superfinishing has surpassed hard molds.
-In order to increase the flexibility of the superfinishing process, superfinishing is suitable for manufacturing mission-critical parts.
+Micromachining has surpassed hard molds.
+In order to increase the flexibility of the micromachining process, micromachining is suitable for manufacturing mission-critical parts.